 Cob house is extremely durable as the base material for its structure is natural re-bar which gives strength to the building.
 The eco-friendly home is also earthquake resistant as the whole structure acts as one monolithic piece which doesn’t develop cracks when the earth shakes.

 You might think that a cob house would give way to extreme weather conditions like rain or hailstorm, but it’s exactly the opposite.
-A cob house is in fact durable and will last for years to come.
+A cob house is, in fact, durable and will last for years to come.
 There is no degradation of the material and it stays completely dry.

-# Termite and fire proof
+# Termite and fireproof

-Since, soil is used as the base material for the building it is almost completely fireproof and termite proof.
+Since soil is used as the base material for the building it is almost completely fireproof and termite proof.
 This makes cob house one of the safest DIY homes that one can go for.

 # Sound insulation

 When one talks of acoustic insulation, cob houses are right up there among the best.
-Walls made from earthen material has excellent sound absorbing properties which keeps the outside noises subdued to a great extent and vice-versa.
+Walls made from earthen material has excellent sound absorbing properties which keep the outside noises subdued to a great extent and vice-versa.

-How to build cob house?
+How to build a cob house?

 Building a cob house is about making a home from materials that are natural, available from the vicinity.
-After all, you just need sand, straw and clay.
+After all, you just need sand, straw, and clay.
 It’s a very easy and practical option if you want to build an eco-friendly home.
 Check out the video below to learn more on how to make a beautiful cob house for yourself.

 Cob house design inspirations

 Now, it’s time to have a look at some of the most beautiful cob house designs from around the world which will give you a fair idea on how to design one for yourself.
-Of course you can incorporate your own design elements, which is great when you are ready to get your hands and feet dirty while erecting an eco-friendly dream home for yourself.
+Of course, you can incorporate your own design elements, which is great when you are ready to get your hands and feet dirty while erecting an eco-friendly dream home for yourself.
 So, let’s finally take a tour of the best cob houses out there.

 # Cob Cottage